 Have you been dreaming of a garden?
 When you are ready to take your thoughts and ideas of beautiful blooms and delicious vegetables?
 You will need the right tools to bring these ideas to life!
 Whether your garden plans involve a few containers in an outdoor space, or a big plot of earth, there are a few must have tools new gardeners should have on hand.

 And don’t worry, the list is small.
 You don’t have to break the bank to get started on your garden.
-Keep these six tools on hand, and you will be on your way to experiencing the beauty and benefits of gardening in no time.
+With these tools on hand, you will be on your way to experiencing the beauty and benefits of gardening in no time.

 A soil rake is ideal for picking up piles of leaves, and gently removing debris from around plants without damaging them.
 It also makes the soil look neat and tidy

 A small tool that looks like a hand-held spade, a trowel has a pointy end that is good for breaking up dirt and digging holes.
 Perfect for container gardening, and very useful for planting small plants in a larger garden too.

 Your garden tool collection will certainly want to include a spade.
 The wider, flatter blade of a spade is great for lifting and moving larger, heavier amounts of soil or gravel.
 A spade will be very useful during your garden planting.

 While scissors are fine for trimming and deadheading some flowering plants, they can’t take on the same tasks as a good pair of secateurs.
 Secateurs can be used for a variety of deadheading, cutting, and pruning in your garden.